DiviProject/docs/source/index.html.md

 daemon=1
 ```

+# Data Directory

+## Definition

+__Data dir__ is a special folder that holds all information regarding the blockchain and p2p network.

+## Location

+Data dir is located in platform specific folder, currently 3 systems are supported:

+- Windows: %AppData%/Roaming/DIVI
+- Linux: ~/.divi
+- OSX: ~/Library/Application\ Support/DIVI

+Data dir location can be changed on startup using `-datadir=path/to/dir` startup argument

+## Files description

+- `backups`: folder for automatic wallet backups
+- `blocks`: folder that contains database of blocks that were downloaded from p2p network.
+- `chainstate`: folder that contains database of blocks index which is needed to navigate blocks
+- `debug.log`: debug prints from client.
+Usually is needed to solve some problem.
+- `divi.conf`: special file which holds startup configuration.
+Instead of using startup arguments when calling divid, better approach is to put them into divi.conf, line by line.
+- `fee_estimates.dat`: cache of latest fees that were paid on the blockchain, needed for smart-fee estimation.
+- `masternode.conf`: stores configuration for masternodes that are controlled by this wallet.
+This file needs to be filled if users is willing to run a masternode.
+- `mncache.dat`: database that stores information about masternodes that are known to this node.
+Used to prevent spamming network with masternode requests on each run.
+- `mnpayments.dat`: database that stores information about masternode payments.
+Used to verify & confirm that masternode payment is valid.
+- `netfulfilled.dat`: local cache of completed network requests.
+- `peers.dat`: database that stores information about peers in p2p network.
+Used by client to quikly connect to well known peers.
+- `sporks`: folder that contains database of sporks that were synced from p2p network.
+- `testnet3`: optional folder that contains same folder structure as mainnet folder but has data for testnet.
+- `wallet.dat`: the most important file.
+Stores private keys for your addresses.
+Losing this automatically means losing access to all of yours divi coins.

 # Divi CLI

 The DIVI CLI commands listed here are the methods with which you can speak to the DIVI RPC client.